Susan Sturm

 Director

 Susan Sturm is the George M. Jaffin Professor of Law and Social Responsibility and the founding director of the Center for Institutional and Social Change at Columbia Law School.
-Her work focuses on inequality, discrimination, remedying racial and gender bias, criminal justice reform, lawyer-leadership, and the role education can play in creating social change and a more inclusive world.
+Her work focuses on building the capacity of people and institutions to tackle inequality, reduce discrimination, transform the justice system, and promote full participation in educational, legal, and cultural institutions.